Skip to main content

 A team that supports incident agencies by processing payments for resources.
 Resources may include emergency equipment, casuals, local vendors for supplies, etc.

-Administrative Representative IBC Incident Business Committee Approved
+Administrative Representative (AR) IBC Incident Business Committee Approved

 Individual responsible for incident agency business management functions, such as personnel, procurement, fiscal, etc.